-Approximately 80% of the subject property has been cleared of upland vegetation and has been under agricultural management for several decades.
-Historical air photos and onsite observations show that this property has been primarily used for pasture, the pasture was noted to be in good condition and no signs of over grazing were present, very few weeds were noticed on the subject property.
+Approximately 75% of the Subject Property has been cleared of upland vegetation and has been under cropping management for several decades, with an additional 10% remaining in pasture for horses.
+The Subject Property was recently seeded with barley at the time of the reconnaissance.
+Recently a portion of the more ephemeral wetlands have been tilled through, although evidence of wetland soils and vegetation were observed.
+Historical air photos and onsite observations show that this property has been used for both agriculture and pasture.
+Both were noted to be in good condition, with very few weeds noticed on the Subject Property and no signs of over grazing present.